 Under the Consumer Credit Act if a creditor hasn’t supplied the information you asked for, this letter tells them the debt is ‘unenforceable’.

 Unenforceability means the creditor may not be able to successfully take you to court, but it doesn’t mean you can ignore the debt.

 A statute barred debt is no longer enforceable because the time a creditor has to chase payment – usually six years after the account defaulted – has passed.
 You can use this letter to tell a creditor that you won’t be making any more payments to a statute barred debt.

 This letter can only be used if you live in in England, Wales or Northern Ireland.

 I want my creditors to stop calling me

 If you feel you’re being harassed by a creditor you can use this letter to ask them to reduce the number of calls they make to you.
 You may want to add extra information about the effect the calls are having on you.

 I don’t want my bank to take money from my bank account

-In some cases, your bank can take money out of your account to pay off arrears to other debts you’ve got with them.
+In some very rare cases, your bank can take money out of your account to pay off arrears to other debts you have with them.
 This is called their right of offset.
 If you can’t move your account straight away, this letter can be used as a short-term measure to protect your income.

 I need to cancel a continuous payment